-Mission Thrive Summer (MTS) is Baltimore-based non-profit The Institute for Integrative Health’s five-week summer work, earn, and learn program for Baltimore City public high school students.
+Mission Thrive Summer (MTS) is a Baltimore-based non-profit The Institute for Integrative Health’s five-week summer work, earn, and learn program for Baltimore City public high school students.
 Teens practice teamwork, healthy habits, and job skills while working on Civic Works' Real Food Farm (an eight-acre sustainable urban farm).
 Activities include daily cooking of healthy dishes with farm produce, learning yoga and basic fitness routines, professional development and planning and facilitating events, including a health expo for the community.

 Who We Are Seeking:

 We are seeking four vibrant, dedicated Crew Leaders with a strong interest in community health and youth development to assist with creating a transformative experience for our participants.
 We hold high expectations for our teen participants and expect our Crew Leaders to be strong role models and mentors that promote healthy living and positive work ethic.
 While our program focuses on nutrition, cooking skills, agriculture, and mindfulness, we do not require that Crew Leaders are experts in all realms, only that candidates are open to learning and engaging along with the participants.

 Attend an 80-hour Crew Leader Training two weeks prior to the start of the program